-The management board is appointed and dismissed by the board of directors and shall be composed of at least one member unless the Articles of the company provide for a larger number of members.
+The management board is appointed and dismissed by the board of directors and shall be composed of at least one member unless the Articles of the company provide for a higher number of members.
 Members of the management board (and the board of directors) must be registered as such with the Danish Business Authority.

-The board of directors shall be comprised of no less than three members, and such board members are as a general rule elected by the shareholders at the general meeting, but special provisions of rights to appoint directors may also be found in Articles.
-A member of the board of directors may at any time resign.

-Employees of companies may in certain cases be entitled to employee representation on the board of directors, cf. question 5.2 below.
+The board of directors must be composed of no fewer than three members, and such board members are as a general rule elected by the shareholders at the general meeting, but special provisions of rights to appoint directors may be found in the Articles.
+A member of the board of directors may resign at any time.
+Employees of companies may, in certain cases, be entitled to employee representation on the board of directors; cf. question 5.2 below.